SteveBarnett/human-centred/sounds-like.md

 title: Sounds like
 ---

 Some HTML bits and what they sound like to a screen reader.
-Two big things to remember are:
+Some big things to remember are:

 - every form control needs a name (visible or not);
 - every group of controls needs a name (visible or not);
-- generally prefer (correctly marked-up) visible names as they work for all users.
+- generally prefer (correctly marked-up) visible names as they work for all users;
+- when we don't use the right HTML, things can be invisible or opaque to screen reader users.

 Here are a bunch of tiny samples: